streamnative/oxia/docs/design-goals.md

 ## Operational tooling

-### Kubernetes Operator
+### Oxia Cluster Helm chart

 Oxia is designed to work natively in a Kubernetes environment.
-There is an [Oxia Operator](ks8-operator.md) provided by default as the canonical way to deploy.
+There is an [Oxia Helm Chart](ks8-deploy.md) provided by default as the canonical way to deploy.

-With the Oxia Operator, one can update the CRD for an Oxia cluster an control all of the config aspects:
- * Increasing the number of storage pods
- * Creating / deleting Oxia namespaces

 ### Namespaces